-Each Borough in London has an office that deals with filming, these are called Borough Film Services (BFS).
+Each London borough has an office that deals with filming.
+These are called Borough Film Services (BFS).
 They are the first point of call for on-street filming as well as filming on public land or in council owned properties.

-The Service will liaise on your behalf with council departments, including those responsible for parking and refuse collection.
+The BFS will liaise on your behalf with council departments, including those responsible for parking and refuse collection.

 - Let you know where you need permission to film